Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Architecture Efficiency Comparison

-The above derivation of $\eta_\text{mux}$ assumes that sources operate continuously for the entire RSG cycle.
+The above derivation of $\tilde{\eta}_R$ assumes that sources operate continuously for the entire RSG cycle.
 This is not the case for the RUS module because sources may idle after generating an edge.
 For example, in Figure \ref{fig:architectures}c, the last operation before LC will be a RUS gate to establish the edge connecting just two of the 12 sources.
 When this RUS gate is being applied, the 10 other sources must wait without emitting photons, which increases the number of internal cycles per source.
 Thus $N_\text{avg}$ will underestimate the cost in time and overestimate the upper bound on resource efficiency.
-In this case, the upper bound can instead be computed knowing the average number of internal clock cycles $\tau_\text{avg}$ used to produce a resource state:
+In this case, the upper bound can instead be computed knowing the average number of internal clock cycles $\tau_\text{avg}$ used to produce a resource state: In the special case where each source attempts to produce a single photon at each internal cycle of the RSG, $N_\mathrm{avg}=p_sN_0\tau_\mathrm{avg}$ and we recover Eq. (\ref{eq:eta_r}).